-Streptococcus suis infection is a bacterial infection caused by Streptococcus suis (S. suis).
+Streptococcus suis infection is a zoonotic disease caused by the bacterium Streptococcus suis (S. suis).
 It is a notifiable infectious disease in Hong Kong.

-The disease most commonly presents as meningitis with fever, headache and vomiting.
+The disease most commonly causes meningitis and presents with fever, headache and vomiting.
 It may also present with skin bleeding and less commonly, sepsis, endocarditis, arthritis, bronchopneumonia and toxic shock syndrome.
 The characteristic complication of S. suis infection is deafness which is likely to remain permanent.

 Mode of transmission